 UX design, UI development

-On the other hand, an interface that’s ill-conceived, outgrown, or overloaded can hinder as much as it helps.
+On the other hand, an interface that’s ill-conceived, overloaded, or simply aging can hinder as much as it helps.
 And that reflects poorly on both the product and its makers.

 The best user interfaces help to minimize training requirements, improve productivity, and reduce error rates.
 And those contribute greatly to the user experience.